Elegance and the finest possible setting for the barefoot luxury brigade.

 In truth, the Beach isn’t quite in Monaco, but a few feet over the border in France.
-It has, though, belonged to the principality’s SBM (see Monaco hotels) since 1929.
+It has, though, belonged to the principality’s SBM (see [node:141323]) since 1929.
 Pre- and post-war, it became frightfully popular with raffish chaps and perky starlets.
 Its appeal should broaden, now it’s been completely re-designed by India Mahdavi.

 She’s managed to keep a 1930s Côte-d’Azur vibe while allowing the place to fill with light and colour.
 The ochre-red exterior fits splendidly into the rugged, wooded promontory.
 Within, the lobby soars up in a swirl of white and high arched windows, belying the fact that, for Monaco, this is a relatively cosy spot: a mere 40 rooms and suites.

 There’s a stripped-back, sunlit and sensual feel amid the blues and stripes, greys and whites of the rooms in question.
 On the walls, discreet outlines of female nudes fit the frame.
 (At least, I think so.
 I haven’t asked my wife.)
 You are indisputably by the seaside, but a seaside steeped in decades of frisky elegance and well-heeled decadence, rather than winkles and donkeys.

 And all the rooms have the space in which to appreciate it, not least from their balconies.
 But, beyond, it’s the Med which provides the main décor.
 It’s glorious, like having access to your private slice of paradise.
 The light and sense of infinity infuse the whole place.
 What a glorious way to wake up.
 There is much to be said for mixing with the moneyed.